Social impact of the COVID-19 pandemic in the Republic of Ireland: Religion

 The Irish Catholic Bishops' Conference issued a statement on 12 March, following the Taoiseach's Washington announcement on limitations to public gatherings.
 Among the pastoral directions given were reductions in the number of people attending congregations to the less than 100 that Varadkar had advised.
 Thus, Irish Catholics were permitted to forgo the obligation "to physically attend Sunday Mass", particularly if they were elderly or had underlying health conditions known to be worsened by infection with the virus.
 Bishops advised that members of the congregation should be informed of how they might "participate in Mass via local radio and online".
 Holy water fonts would be emptied; hand sanitiser made available at each entrance of the church; the sign of peace expressed preferably through other means than the tradition of hand shaking; the Eucharist to be taken in the hand and not the mouth; only one person to drink from the chalice; priests to avail of cotton buds or surgical gloves while engaged in the anointing of the sick; priests to make the sign of the cross over the baby during baptism without touching the child's head; no shaking the hands of the bereaved during funerals.

 RTÉ Television started showing weekday morning Mass from St Eunan's Cathedral in Letterkenny.

 On 30 March, spokesman for the Diocese of Killaloe (southwest Ireland) Fr Brendan Quinlivan said more than half of its priests were cocooning because they were elderly, including former Bishop of Killaloe Willie Walsh.
 The diocese also cancelled its annual pilgrimage to Lourdes.

 Nearly half of priests in Dublin were cocooned in their homes, including the 74-year-old Archbishop Diarmuid Martin.

 A pensioner began a daily protest against the shutting of churches at the closed front door of his local church in Rathcormac (in the Roman Catholic Diocese of Cloyne) in the north of County Cork.
 "I wouldn't be surprised if I'm [still] here on Christmas Eve or Christmas Day," he told the Irish Examiner in April.

 For the first time in its 190-year history, the Cistercian abbey of Mount Melleray in County Waterford—whose monks follow the Rule of Saint Benedict—shut its doors to visitors.
 Fr Columban Heaney—the country's oldest Cistercian monk—died aged 96 but no one from outside could attend his funeral.

 Archbishop of Dublin Diarmuid Martin told The Irish Times in late-April that there was "absolutely no way" Confirmations or First Communions would happen in Dublin in May and June.

-Pupils from three primary schools in Lusk, Dublin, made their First Communion at home with a webcam on Saturday 16 May.
+Pupils from three primary schools in Lusk, County Dublin, made their First Communion at home with a webcam on Saturday 16 May.

 A priest in Tallaght offered Confession in the car park of his local church.